As a travel blogger for 8 years, I’ve become quite aware of how tourism concentrates in a few popular destinations.

 This tropical archipelago off the coast of Africa is the definition of a hidden gem.
-For sure, Cape Verde is a somewhat obscure country.
-Perhaps you have not reallt heard of it.
-But you should know that it’s a wonderland of hiking trails (especially the island of Santo Antao), volcanic landscapes, reefs teeming with life, cities with music-filled streets, and positive vibes.
+Unknown to many, it’s a wonderland of hiking trails (especially the island of Santo Antao), volcanic landscapes, reefs teeming with life, cities with music-filled streets, and positive vibes.

-It’s also an incredible winter island-hopping destination, with sun and balmy temperatures when the northern parts of the globe are grey.
+It’s also an incredible island-hopping destination during winter, with sun and balmy temperatures when the northern parts of the globe are grey.

-The island of Sal is an all-inclusive resort destination, but the rest of the archipelago is perfect for a backpacking trip.
-This is known mainly among some French, Portuguese, and German travelers, but the country seems quite off the radar among English-speaking travelers.
+The island of Sal is an all-inclusive resort destination, though the rest of the archipelago is perfect for backpackers.
+This is known mainly among some French, Portuguese, and German travelers, though the country seems quite off the radar among English-speaking travelers.

 Georgia & Armenia

-Neighboring Armenia is poorer and has worse infrastructure, but it’s perfectly paired with Georgia within a single itinerary.
+Neighboring Armenia is poorer and does not have as developed of a tourist infrastructure, though it’s perfectly paired with Georgia within a single itinerary.
 I loved the cafe culture of Yerevan and Armenia’s numerous monasteries, some of which were built inside caves.